- Home

 16 March - Last day of Spitfire operations for 335.
 Their Spits are taxied over to 336 dispersal.
 9 squadron pilots - who had been training in the Thunderbolts with 334 - returned the following day with their P-47's.
 They in turn would be paired up with other pilots to transition them to the Jug.

 3 April - The two digit codes identifying each aircraft (the last two digits of the BuAer serial number) are removed and replaced with unique squadron code consisting of a pair of letters: QP for 334, WD for 335 and VF for 336.
+These codes had initially been assigned to the 52nd Fighter Group, but became available upon that group's transfer to the 12th Air Force in North Africa.

-8 April - For the first time all three squadrons put up P-47's on a mission, with both Cols.
+8 April - For the first time, all three squadrons put up P-47's on a mission, with both Cols.
 Anderson and Peterson going along.
 The show, designated Circus 280, a fighter sweep to St. Omer, France, was to prove uneventful.
-Thunderbolts from the 56th and 78th FIghter Groups also participated in the mission.
+Thunderbolts from the 56th and 78th Fighter Groups also participated in the mission.

 15 April - The new Thunderbolts square off with the Luftwaffe for the first time, with Peterson, Blakeslee and Boock each shooting down one Fw-190.
-Anderson and McMinn of 334 were both went down in the North Sea after engaging Fw-190's.
+Anderson and McMinn of 334 both went down in the North Sea after engaging Fw-190's.
 Neither survived.
 As the English coast came into sight , Col. Peterson's P-47 caught fire and he was forced to bail out low over the Channel.
-Though pilots from the group saw his chute open as he struck the water, the resilient colonel survived and was picked up by and ASR Walrus 45 minute later.
+Though pilots from the group saw his chute open as he struck the water, the resilient colonel survived and was picked up by an ASR Walrus 45 minutes later.

 21 January - An entry from 335's unit history notes that "Lt.
 McMillan of the Ferry Command landed an aircraft at the squadron's dispersal today which is assigned to HQ and is to be delivered to 336 Squadron.
 She called the Watch Tower and Ops from this dispersal."

 1 February - "The Officer's Mess officially changed from British to American rations." notes the 334 squadron history.
 "Farewell to sprouts, cabbage and kipper and imitation sausage.
 The officers go on American rations with a sigh of relief, but a dubious look in their eyes over increased cost.
-Now only pilots may go to tea at 16.30 hours."
+Now, only pilots may go to tea at 16.30 hours."

 15 February - The Enlisted Mess follows suit, switching over to American rations.
 The first 'American' breakfast consists of "a dipper of tomato juice (this was the first taste of fruit or vegetable juice for many of the boys in over two months), powdered eggs, oatmeal with cold milk, plenty of sugar and coffee."